HaimengBai/431slides/class_06/README.md

 - Remember that incomplete work is bad, but not submitting the assignment on time is MUCH worse.
 Get it in by noon.
 - I'll address some of the most frequently seen questions people have sent about this assignment in class today.
-- We will post the **answer sketch** for Assignment 1 online over the weekend, as soon as we believe that everyone has turned in the Assignment.
+- A password-protected [PDF of the answer sketch for Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/431-sketch1-pw-2017.pdf) is now available.
+If you visit the link, download the PDF file (the file isn't actually invalid as Github suggests - it's merely password protected) to your computer.
+Then open it using the password mentioned in class.
+The R Markdown file used to generate the answer sketch will appear as soon as we confirm that all students have completed the Assignment.

 3. [Assignment 2](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-2.md) has been reposted to add a few clarifying hints.
 It is due at noon on 2017-09-22.